 Rating: R for nudity and other adult themes

-Pennyworth, unlike that other show, so far at least, seems to not have any of Gotham’s split personality in terms of approach used to tell its story: the switching between over-the-top, tongue in cheek material and straight dark drama is not in evidence here.
+Pennyworth, unlike that other show, so far at least, seems to not have any of Gotham’s split personality in terms of approach used to tell its story: the switching between over-the-top, tongue-in-cheek material and straight dark drama is not in evidence here.
 What we get instead this time around is a loving well-made period piece tribute to the great TV detective series and other closely related sub-genres.

-Likewise, the stories are tributes to the subgenre also, clever little mysteries that coincidentally touch on current social and other issues which Alfred and friends resolve with equally clever solutions that are also sometimes ironically amusing.
+Likewise, the stories are tributes to the subgenre also, clever little mysteries that coincidentally touch on current social and other issues, which Alfred and friends resolve with equally clever solutions that are also sometimes ironically amusing.

-Being a period piece the show is all about style, the series sets, costumes, and props effectively capture the look and zeitgeist of the period, along with a few choice locations, nicely.
-The smokey pub frequented by the show’s eponymous character, garish signs, street life, and beatnik type art and performances is all excellently done.
+Being a period piece, the show is all about style.
+The series sets, costumes, and props effectively capture the look and zeitgeist of the period, along with a few choice locations, nicely.
+The smokey pub frequented by the show’s eponymous character, garish signs, street life, and beatnik-type art and performances is all excellently done.

-A special mention to a pair (trio really) of delightful villains Paloma Faith as the sociopathic and homicidal Bet Sykes, and Jason Flemyng as the somewhat crazed and over-zealous Lord Harwood and Since I am not from the UK I do not know if all of the accents I hear during an episode are as authentic as they should be; I’ll leave that distinction to a more practiced ear, but there are no obvious or distracting screw-ups of that sort I am aware of at the moment.
+A special mention to a pair (trio really) of delightful villains Paloma Faith as the sociopathic and homicidal Bet Sykes and Jason Flemyng as the somewhat crazed and over-zealous Lord Harwood and Since I am not from the UK, I do not know if all of the accents I hear during an episode are as authentic as they should be; I’ll leave that distinction to a more practiced ear, but there are no obvious or distracting screw-ups of that sort I am aware of at the moment.

-Well, guess it’s no secret I enjoyed the first few episodes of this rookie series.
+Well, I guess it’s no secret I enjoyed the first few episodes of this rookie series.
 I have always been a big fan of spy-fi and detective stories, and I found it to be a refreshing change of pace from the other genre series out there at the moment.
-It’s not from Disney or Marvel and that’s getting harder to say every day.
+It’s not from Disney or Marvel, and that’s getting harder to say every day.